On numerical broadening of particle size spectra: a condensational growth study using PyMPDATA: Spectral advection with upwind and MPDATA (box-model test case)

 \subsection{Computational cost}

 Table~\ref{tab:wall_times} includes an assessment of the relative computational cost of the explored variants of MPDATA.
 The performance was estimated by repeated measurements of the wall time and selecting the minimal value as representative.
-Values are reported after normalization with respect to the values pertinent to upwind runs.
-The ``best'' variant is roughly ten times more costly than the upwind scheme.
-The table includes analogous measurements reported in earlier studies on MPDATA, where available (see Table caption for comments).

-As can be seen from the table, the infinite gauge option not only improves result, but simplifies equation, making numerics faster.
-Three-pass MPDATA with third order terms included is slightly faster than the variant with both the infinite-gauge and non-oscillatory options enabled.
+Values are reported as multiplicities of the upwind execution time.
+Simulations were performed using the mass-doubling grid.